Numilou/numilou/README.md

 <h2>:woman_technologist: About Me</h2>

-+ I'm a Middle QA Engineer for mobile video games, with over 3 years of experience.
++ I’m a QA Engineer with 3+ years in mobile game testing.
 + I have experience in functional and non-functional testing
 + Experience working on platforms: Android, iOS, Kindle Fire, Windows, macOS
 + I have experience in AB testing based on analytics events